Potassium cycle: Lithosphere and Soil

 By weight, K totals to 2.6% of the Earth's crust.
 Stored in primary minerals (feldspar, biotite, and muscovite), chemical weathering releases potassium into the soil to account for up to 11% of plant demand.
 Some plants and bacteria also release organic acids into the soil that make K accessible for their use.

 Potassium exists in its highest concentrations in the upper most layers of soil, stored in three pools: fixed K, exchangeable K, and solution K. Fixed K accounts for 96-99% of soil K and is stored in feldspar, mica, and illite minerals.
 Exchangeable K is potassium adsorbed onto clay particles and organic matter and accounts for 1-2% of total soil K. Potassium in soil solution is the most readily available form of K for plants to absorb, but only amounts to 0.1-0.2% of total soil K.

 Reserves of potassium exist in ores and evaporites of potassium chloride (KCl) found in Germany, France, Canada, the United States, and Dead Sea brine.
-An estimated 32 x 10^{6} tonnes (32 Tg) of potassium are mined from the Earth each year, of which 28 x 10^{6} tonnes (28 Tg) are applied to crop fields annually.
+An estimated 32 × 10^{6} tonnes (32 Tg) of potassium are mined from the Earth each year, of which 28 × 10^{6} tonnes (28 Tg) are applied to crop fields annually.
 Potassium is most commonly applied as potassium chloride (KCl), but also referred to as potash and K_{2}O. Application of potassium is necessary in agriculture because the removal of potassium from the soil through plant uptake and crop removal occurs at a faster rate than the replacement through rock weathering.
 At the current consumption rate, K_{2}O reserves are expected to last 100 years.
 Potassium depletion in soils can be minimized by leaving crop residues on soils, allowing the plant matter to decay and release their stored potassium back into the soil.